-Deanna was born in Springer, New Mexico, and raised in Cimarron, New Mexico where she grew up living with her mother, stepfather and two siblings.
+Deanna was raised in Cimarron, New Mexico where she grew up living with her mother, stepfather and two siblings.
 “Living with my mother wasn’t pleasant – in fact it was a nightmare.
-My mother was in a very abusive relationship with my stepfather.
+My mother was in a very abusive relationship.
 At the age of five I feared everything, but I had to protect my brother and sister,” says Deanna.

-When Deanna was older, she left her home and moved in with her father in Albuquerque where she attended Highland High School.
-She was rebellious and ended up dropping out of school.
-Soon after, “my boyfriend and I had our first child together and we lived with his family.
-As the years past we got married and had a second child.
+When she was older, Deanna moved to Albuquerque to live with her father.
+She attended Highland High School, but she was rebellious and ended up dropping out.
+Soon after, “my boyfriend and I had our first child together.
+We were living with his family.
+We got married and had a second child.
 He treated me well and to this day he treats me with respect.
 But, I was so young and at the time I needed to find my own way and I decided to leave.
 As much as I wanted my kids to move with me, they stayed with their father so they did not have to leave their school.
 I am very active in my children’s life, they are my world.

 Deanna got her own place, worked two jobs and visited her children on the weekends.
 “I got into a new relationship and we moved in together.
 Things began to change and I realized I didn’t really know him at all.
 Our relationship was unhealthy.
 I then gave birth to my third child and luckily, I found Safe House,” said Deanna.
 The shelter gave her and her daughter a new start.